JsISU29/COMS-579-Project/README.md

 `or use an IDE such as PyCharm to run the preprocess_pdf.py file`

 2. Then need you to enter your pdf file path to save the pdf content into PineCone DB

+# Demo Video

+You could find the demo video in the repo which named "COMS579ProjectFirstDemo.mp4"

 # Acknowledgments